Questions before getting started

 What is the difference between counselling and psychotherapy?

 In practice, the boundary between counselling and psychotherapy is often less clear than the terms suggest.
 Psychotherapy tends to involve a deeper and longer exploration of patterns, history, and underlying experience — including how earlier relationships and experiences shape the way we respond now.
-My work is psychotherapeutic in nature, though the pace and depth always depend on what feels right for you.

 How long does therapy take?

 This varies considerably and depends on what you are bringing, what you are hoping for, and how the work unfolds.
 Some people find that a focused period of work — a few months — is enough.
 Others find that longer-term therapy is what allows deeper and more lasting change.
-I do not work to a fixed number of sessions, and we would review how things are going as we go.

 Do I have to talk about my past?

 No — not in a direct or pressured way.
 Understanding the past can be part of the work, and often is, but the pace and depth of that exploration is always shaped by what feels manageable for you.
-Some people find that talking about earlier experience comes naturally; others find it more useful to begin with what is happening now.
-Both are valid starting points.

 Where appropriate, some body-based work can happen with only minimal access to narrative.
 In other words, we do not always need detailed verbal accounts for meaningful therapeutic work to begin.